mukaiizawa/Paren/man/man3/assoc.md

     (assoc ALIST KEY)

 # DESCRIPTION
-The function `assoc` get the value from the association list.
+The function `assoc` regards the list as an associative list and returns the value corresponding to the key.

+An associative list is a list in which keys and values are arranged alternately.

+    (key1 val1 key2 val2 ... )

 # RETURN VALUE
 Returns the value corresponding to the `KEY` in the association list `ALIST`.